haxe-continuation/haxe-continuation/README.md

 function.
 Instead, the code after `@await` will be captured as the callback function for the callee.

-Then we could compile it to JavaScript and run in Node.js:
+Then we could compile it to JavaScript and run it in Node.js:

 ```
 $ haxe -main Sample -js Sample.js -lib continuation && node Sample.js